 “Having Dr. Richard Ganchan and Dr. Anita Kedia, two excellent cardiologists, agree to work with me on this was key to being able to do this important research and get the funding to do it,” she said.

-Pelter, currently assistant professor of nursing at Nevada’s Orvis School of Nursing, is also an alum of the school and a native Nevadan.
+Pelter, currently assistant professor of nursing at Nevada’s Orvis School of Nursing, is also an alum of the school and a born-and-raised Nevadan.
 After earning her bachelor’s degree of nursing at Nevada, she went on to earn her master’s and doctorate degrees at the University of California, San Francisco, where she was part of a research team for 10 years before returning to Reno in 2004.
 She joined the University of Nevada, Reno in 2008, after serving as director of nursing research at Renown Regional Medical Center for four years.